Baháʼí teaching plans: Pioneering

 Baháʼís do not consider pioneering to be proselytism, a term which often implies the use of coercion to convert someone to a different religion.
 However, sociologist Margit Warburg writes that Baháʼí pioneering is a form of organized proselytism similar to systems of organized proselytism in other religions.

+Declaration

+Declaration is a term used in the Baháʼí Faith to describe an adult's conversion as a member of the religion.
+Warburg described the declaration process as "the Baháʼí profession of faith, ritualised in the form of an administrative act."

+In 1925, in a letter addressed to the National Spiritual Assemblies in the United States and Canada, Shoghi Effendi noted that defining the qualifications of a "true believer" was a nuanced and intricate matter.
+However, he outlined what he considered to be the essential elements of membership in the Baháʼí community.
+These included complete acknowledgment of the roles of the Báb, Bahá'u'lláh, and 'Abdu'l-Bahá; wholehearted acceptance of their writings; loyal and consistent commitment to Will and Testament of ʻAbdu'l-Bahá; and active engagement with both the spirit and structure of the contemporary Baháʼí administration.
+As World War II approached and Shoghi Effendi emphasized that Bahá'ís should seek non-combatant status if drafted, it became essential to provide a registration certificate for those wishing to join the Bahá'í Faith.
+In fact, many long-time believers were also asked to sign this card, often mistakenly indicating when they officially became Bahá'ís.
+With the introduction of these new, more formal requirements, it became common for individuals who had previously had a casual association with the Bahá'í community to completely abandon their affiliation.

 Entry by troops

 Entry by troops is a term used in the Baháʼí Faith to describe a process of expansion when the religion would emerge from relative obscurity as a "steady flow of reinforcements" of "troops of peoples of divers nations and races" would embrace it.
 It first appeared in Baháʼu'lláh's Súriy-i-Haykal.